HARVARD EXTENSION STUDENT ASSOCIATION

 View the full document below.

-*Note there was a push during the Spring of 2018 under President Jasmin Frankel to ratify a new Constitution and By-Laws, but failed to get the 2/3 majority required to amend the document.
+**Note there was a vote on April 21, 2018 under Jasmin Frankel to ratify Proposed Constitution and By-Laws, but failed to get the 2/3 majority required to amend the document.
 Above is the most recently ratified document and is what currently governs HESA.

 –Summary of Proposed Changes